All along the line of sight: a closer look at opening angles and absorption regions in the atmospheres of transiting exoplanets: Introduction

 In order to physically interpret a transmission spectrum and infer the properties of the underlying atmosphere, it is essential to know what regions of the atmosphere are actually probed by the observation.
 In 1D radiative-transfer models, it is possible to compute a so-called \emph{transmission contribution function} (TCF, \citealt{Barstow2013,Molliere2019a}), which quantifies how substantially an atmospheric layer contributes to the spectrum at a given wavelength.
 The basic idea is to switch off (or perturb) the opacities layer-by-layer and compute the resulting transit radius of the planet.
 The greater the deviation from the original radius, the greater the contribution by the associated layer.
 In this way, the TCF can be seen as the derivative of the transmission with respect to pressure.

 Because exoplanet atmospheres are 3D, the atmospheric region probed by transmission spectroscopy $-$ henceforth called the \mbox{\emph{absorption region}} $-$ does not only extend along the altitude axis, but also along the line of sight, perpendicular to the limb plane.
 1D models that are typically used to interpret observations ignore this dimension (e.g., \citealt{Line2013,Waldmann2014,Molliere2019a}).
-However, a collection of recent works (\citealt{Caldas, Lacy2020, Pluriel2020, Pluriel2021}) have shown that thermal and chemical gradients between the dayside and nightside of tidally locked gas giants can have a significant impact on their transmission spectrum.
+However, a collection of recent works (\citealt{Caldas, Lacy2020, Pluriel2020, Pluriel2021}) have shown that thermal and chemical gradients between the dayside and nightside of tidally locked gas giants can have a significant impact on their transmission spectrum -- for earlier studies that computed spectra from 3D models, see \citet{Burrows2010} and \citet{Fortney2010}.
 Therefore, it is valuable to assess \emph{how far} from the limb plane the atmosphere still influences a planet's transmission spectrum, and thus \emph{how stretched} the absorption region is along the line of sight.
 Essentially, we require a TCF for the line-of-sight dimension.

 The absorption region can be seen as a ``resolution element''.
 If the absorption region is compact, the transmission spectrum probes a very specific part of the atmosphere, with its own temperature and chemistry.
 On the other hand, if the absorption region is stretched along the line of sight, the transmission spectrum is shaped by the atmospheric structure across many different longitudes.
 In the context of tidally locked planets, this has important implications.
 Ultra-hot Jupiters (\citealt{Arcangeli2018, Bell2018, Parmentier2018}), for example, rotate by tens of degrees during a transit, owing to their short orbital radii.\footnote{Under the assumption of tidal locking, WASP-76b and WASP-121b (two typical ultra-hot Jupiters) rotate by 31 and 35 degrees during their transit, respectively.
 This includes the ingress and egress phase.} Hence, one can expect observations to probe different longitudes at different orbital phases (e.g., \citealt{Ehrenreich2020, Hoeijmakers2020, Bourrier2020, Borsa2021, Kesseli2021,Wardenier2021}).
 However, it is the resolution element that determines how independent the measurements (of wind speeds, temperature and composition) at the various orbital phases are.
 The size of the absorption region governs how much local information can be retrieved from the transmission spectrum.